vkhatri/chef-repo/README.md

 **Customize Chef Server Details Before Setup**

-This is something i have yet to explore on next Chef server build.
+This is something i have not explored yet, may be on next Chef server build.

 Details like the Chef server name, using wild card or multiple server alias certificate, domain name etc. are to setup according to infrastructure before Chef server setup.
 It could be possible to change it after the server setup but it could would affect existing clients.

 **Running on Amazon**

 If you are running on amazon platform, you might be prone to runlist error.
-It may have been fixed by now in latest releases in which case just ignore below section otherwise update file '/opt/chef-server/embedded/cookbooks/runit/recipes/default.rb' as a workaround.
+It might have been fixed by now in later Chef server releases in which case just ignore below section otherwise update file '/opt/chef-server/embedded/cookbooks/runit/recipes/default.rb' as a workaround.

 ```sh
 # diff -u /opt/chef-server/embedded/cookbooks/runit/recipes/default.rb.old /opt/chef-server/embedded/cookbooks/runit/recipes/default.rb